 #ShePersisted has since become a rallying cry of sorts on social media, as well it should.
 There was no need for Warren to have been treated in the manner in which she was, only for a male senator to be listened to respectfully.
 If anything, that further supported Warren as the new face of women's rights.

 The important observation to take out of all of this is that the #ShePersisted trend is encouraging women everywhere to fight for what they believe in, and for men to keep supporting them.

 Warren knew without question that voting for an attorney general who had made racist remarks in the past would not work.
-She wanted to fight against it, but instead, she was silenced while two other senators, who were both male, were allowed to read either portions of Scott King's letter or the letter in its entirety.
+She wanted to fight against it, but instead, she was silenced while two other senators, who were both men, were allowed to read either portion of Scott King's letter or the letter in its entirety.

 What message can be taken from Warren's actions?

 Persistence pays off.